Frequently Asked Questions

 Do students wear uniforms?

-Students wear school approved shirts from Land’s End.
-Most students wear jeans and sneakers.
-Slacks, shorts, or skirts are allowed as long as the length is appropriate.
+Students wear school approved tops from Land’s End.
+All students wear tan, navy or black khaki pants and sneakers.
+Friday is jeans day.
+Shorts or skirts are allowed as long as they meet our dress code standards.

 Do you have a lunch program?